yunfachi/denix/docs/src/getting_started/initialization.md

   homeManagerSystem = "x86_64-linux"; #!!!
 REPLACEME
   home.home.stateVersion = "24.05"; #!!!
 REPLACEME

+  # If you're not using NixOS, you can remove this entire block.
   nixos = {
     nixpkgs.hostPlatform = "x86_64-linux"; #!!!
 REPLACEME
     system.stateVersion = "24.05"; #!!!
 REPLACEME

     # nixos-generate-config --show-hardware-config
     # other generated code here...
+  };

+  # If you're not using Nix-Darwin, you can remove this entire block.
+  darwin = {
+    nixpkgs.hostPlatform = "aarch64-darwin"; #!!!
+REPLACEME
+    system.stateVersion = "6"; #!!!
+REPLACEME
   };
 }
 ```